-- 1. The Council will seek to meet the Mayor's 10-year housing target for Bexley of 6,850 new homes.
-In this context, and reflecting local evidence for housing, it is the Council's aspiration to achieve 50% affordable housing as a proportion of all qualifying provision across the borough over the Plan period.
-This should be achieved with an overall tenure mix of 70% low cost rented and 30% intermediate housing products and with a mix of housing types and sizes identified in the Bexley Strategic Housing Market Assessment (SHMA) and set out in Table 3. - The Council will seek to accommodate the specific needs of particular groups of residents.
-The Bexley SHMA, the Gypsy and Traveller Accommodation Assessment (GTAA), and the Council's Self-build and Custom Housebuilding Register identify demand for the following housing numbers over the Plan period: - a) 1,008 units of specialist older person accommodation (falling within Use Class C3); - b) 43 units of residential care accommodation (falling within Use Class C2); - c) 3.2 gypsy and traveller pitches (detailed in Table 4) based on a cultural definition of need; and - d) 408 self-build homes (based the annualised figure from new entries on the Council's self-build register). - 3.
+- The Council will seek to meet the Mayor's 10-year (2019-2029) housing target for Bexley of 6,850 (net) new homes and, subject to any review of the London Plan, the Council will seek to provide for at least 6,165 (net) new homes for the remainder of the plan period between 2030 and 2038.
+A greater number of homes will be supported, subject to compliance with all relevant Development Plan policies. - 2.
+In this context, and reflecting local evidence for housing, it is the Council's aspiration to achieve its strategic target of 50% affordable housing as a proportion of all qualifying provision across the borough over the plan period, by application of the threshold approach set out in policy DP1.
+This should be achieved with an overall tenure mix of 70% low cost rented and 30% intermediate housing products and with a mix of housing types and sizes identified in the Bexley Strategic Housing Market Assessment (SHMA) and set out in Table 3. - 3.
+The Council will seek to accommodate the specific needs of particular groups of residents.
+The Bexley SHMA, the Gypsy and Traveller Accommodation Assessment (GTAA), and the Council's Self-build and Custom Housebuilding Register identify demand for the following housing numbers over the plan period: - a.
+55 units per annum of specialist older person accommodation (falling within use class C3); - b.
+26 units per annum of residential care accommodation (falling within use class C2); - c.
+3.6 gypsy and traveller pitches (detailed in Table 4) over the plan period based on a cultural definition of need; and - d.
+24 self-build homes per annum (based on the average number of new entries on the Council's self-build register each year). - 4.
 In order to create high-quality, safe and well-connected lifetime communities, which offer a choice of living styles that appeals across generations, new homes should be provided that are available to households across a range of incomes and sizes.
-To achieve this, the Council will: - a) seek to deliver a balance of family and other types and sizes of housing within affordable and market housing schemes, as identified in the Bexley SHMA; - b) work closely with registered providers to support the development of new homes and explore the potential for intensification of existing social housing land; - c) consider sensitive residential intensification within the borough's identified sustainable development locations; and - d) monitor the demand for self-build or custom build accommodation in the borough and plan accordingly.
+To achieve this, the Council will: - a. seek to deliver a balance of family and other types and sizes of housing within affordable and market housing schemes, as identified in the Bexley SHMA; - b. work closely with registered providers to support the development of new homes and explore the potential for intensification of existing social housing land;